rjferguson21/big-bang/docs/developer/package-integration/package-integration-network-policies.md

     - Otherwise, use the SSO default and allow egress to all IPs, except metadata.
 The default port should be 443.
   - storage database
     - When available, use a value from the helm values for the port
-    - Otherwise, use the database default and allow egress to all IPs, except metadata.
+    - Otherwise, use the database default and allow egress to all IPs, except the cloud metadata IP.
   - Istiod for sidecars
 - Ingress exceptions to consider:
   - Kube-api